-3.3.4 Highways
+3.3.3 Highways

-The service is forecast to underspend by £0.173m.
+The service is forecast to underspend by £1.001m.

-- A positive variance is forecast due to additional income of £0.472m across highways on the permit scheme which includes traffic regulation orders and charges to utilities companies for breaching codes of practice, delays in work and road closures.
+- This is due to additional income forecast of £1.264m across highways on the permit scheme which includes traffic regulation orders and charges to utilities companies for breaching codes of practice, delays in work and road closures.
 Additional income was seen in the 2015/16 outturn position and as a result, part of the savings strategy was to increase these income targets in the 2016/17 budget.
-However, these targets are likely to be exceeded during the course of the year.
-This is largely due to fee increases and the fact that these fee increases have not resulted in a significant reduction in utilities companies' activity. - This underspend has been partly offset by a £0.299m pressure on parking services due to a forecast reduction in parking income.
-This is being reviewed with the service as to the causes and whether this may represent a continuing pressure into future years.
+However, these targets have been exceeded during the course of the year.
+This is largely due to fee increases and the fact that these fee increases have not resulted in a significant reduction in utilities companies' activity. - This underspend has been partly offset by a £0.263m pressure on parking services due to a forecast reduction in parking income.
+This is being reviewed with the service as to the causes and whether this may represent a continuing pressure into future years. - The service is forecast to spend the agreed highways maintenance and drainage budget within year.

-- The service is forecast to spend the agreed highways maintenance and drainage budget within year. - Staff time charged to capital schemes is significantly lower than expected however this is not shown as a pressure as it is believed the new time recording system has not been fully engaged with and therefore a catch up of actual chargeable time needs addressing by services using the system.
+• Staff time charged to capital schemes is significantly lower than expected however this is not shown as a pressure as it is believed that this is due to some initial issues relating to the new time recording system.

-There is no significant change to the forecast underspend reported to Cabinet at the end of Quarter 1.
+There has been a change to the forecast underspend reported to Cabinet at the end of Quarter 2 of £0.828m predominantly resulting from increased fees for traffic regulation orders.